drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 % Experimental language teaching and learning

-_This journal was started in March, 1999 afterarriving in Taiwan from Korea at the end of February_
+_This journal was started in March, 1999 after arriving in Taiwan from Korea at the end of February_

 3/17